 Note: An employee engaged outside Australia to perform duties outside Australia is not an Australian-based employee.

 The FW Act provides a safety net of minimum terms and conditions of employment, including but not limited to:

 - the National Employment Standards (NES), which apply to all national system employees.
 You can find out more in our Introduction to the NES fact sheet

 - rules for using individual flexibility arrangements

 - termination of employment protections

 - record-keeping and pay slip obligations

-- protections for workplace rights and freedom of association
+- protections for workplace rights (including protections from discrimination and sexual harassment)

 - transfer of business rules